johnhowes.uk is a personal website, started January 2020. Still in development!

 A few, not so random, facts.
 Name: John Howes.

 A founder and continuing member of London Cycling Campaign.
 Amongst other activity to 2001: rides organiser for seven years, regular ‘stuffing evenings’ (magazine mail-out) supremo.
+Crew member for Bicycle Beano holidays over many years.

 Finance/admin/IT variously at Directory of Social Change, Plantlife and other charities/voluntary groups, for 16 years.
 First stumbled into this line as “relief bookkeeper” at Friends of the Earth (and acted as temporary manager of their then new bookshop in the foyer of ‘Almost Free Theatre’ – later Books for a Change.)
-After a spell selling recycled paper, there were a few years freelance bookkeeping, mainly working with Lambeth and Southwark community groups.
+After a spell selling recycled paper, there were a couple of years freelance bookkeeping, mainly working with Lambeth and Southwark community groups.

 Also active for a number of years in worker co-operatives and housing co-ops, again mainly in Lambeth and Southwark.